You are here

 Daily Itinerary

-Enjoy a coach ride through the high Sierra at what is traditionally high season for fall foliage, destination Mammoth Lakes.
-Mammoth is one of the country's premier Ski Resorts, starting in November.
-Before the snow arrives, the colors change in the high mountains, offering the visitor an often-spectacular landscape at a time when the number of mountain travelers is traditionally low.
-If you enjoy spectacular mountain scenery and a bit of natural history, please join us.
+Enjoy a coach ride through the high Sierra while the weather is still warm, destination Mammoth Lakes.
+Mammoth is one of the country's premier ski resorts, starting in November.
+Before the snow arrives, there is a small window for non-skiers to enjoy an often-spectacular landscape at a time when the number of mountain travelers is traditionally lower.
+Mountain scenery with a bit of history sprinkled in.

 Day 1